ganeshrvel/pub-rules/README.md

 ###### Override the default errors
 - To override the error text of a particular option, set 'customErrors' as {'optionName': '<Error Text>'}.
-- The 'optionName' key should match the available options for overriding the error text.
+- The 'optionName' key should match with one of the 'Available Options' for overriding the error text.
 - Use {value} and {name} template variables in the 'customErrors' to display the input name and value respectively.
-- To override the all error texts set 'customErrorText'.
+- To override all the error texts set 'customErrorText'.
-- 'customErrorText' will override all errors including 'customErrors'
+- 'customErrorText' will override all the errors including 'customErrors'

 ```dart
 final textFieldValue = ''; // or textFieldValue = 'xyz';